Written By: Lawrence “LT” Tolman

 Add More Power?

 Let’s say you have your old Powerstroke tuned up and running smooth, all the common problems have been taken care of, and now you want to make it faster.
 Right off the bat, you should realize you’re barking up the wrong tree, but then, “fast” is a relative term.
 There have been a few people who have successfully taken a 7.3 over the magic one-thousand horsepower figure, but you can likely count those people on your fingers and toes.
 Even though there is plenty of aftermarket support for the 7.3, most people will make it to the 400whp mark and call it a day.
 Considering most stock trucks dyno around 160hp at the wheels, 400 is a very solid goal, and represents a gain of about 240 extra hp.
 For that benchmark, you’ll need a few basic parts.
-Like any gas or diesel, you will start with airflow upgrades like a cold air intake and free flowing exhaust, but those will only get you so far on a 7.3.
+Like any gas or diesel, you will start with airflow upgrades like a 7.3 Powerstroke cold air intake and free flowing exhaust, but those will only get you so far.

 Modern common rail trucks are very easy to tune and can make tons of power with nothing more than a reflash, but it’s hard to find a good custom calibration for a 7.3.
 Box programmers do OK on a stock truck, but once you start changing hard parts, you’ll need to get custom.
-Swamps Diesel writes tunes for the 7.3’s which will be tailored to your trucks specific needs, whether your truck is stock or highly modified.
+DP-Tuner writes tunes for the 7.3’s which will be tailored to your trucks specific needs, whether your truck is stock or highly modified.
 The best part is they’re loaded on a TS 6-position chip, so within a second or two, you can change from stock, to high idle, towing, hot tow, race, or the big tune.

 The HEUI system will need some attention if you want to make it to 400hp or more, and that’s simply because it takes more oil to fire the injectors longer and make more power.
 You can start at the heart of the system and ditch the stock (and likely high mileage) pump for an Adrenaline HPOP which has a much greater oil volume than stock.
 The great thing is, if you are replacing a failed pump you can run the Adrenaline HPOP with stock injectors, but it will also flow enough oil to support a larger set of injectors as well.

 In regards to fueling your diesel, it’s a delicate balance between enough fuel to meet your goals, and too much fuel which leads to excessive exhaust gas temps.
-A set of Dynomite Diesel Stage 2 fuel injectors will add about 100 horsepower to your 7.3, can increase fuel mileage by about 1-2 MPG, and can be used with a stock turbo.
+A set of Dynomite Diesel Stage 2 Ford 7.3 injectors will add about 100 horsepower to your 7.3, can increase fuel mileage by about 1-2 MPG, and can be used with a stock 7.3 turbo.
 However, to get the most out of a larger injector you’ll want to be pumping a little more air than the stock charger can supply.
-A BD Diesel Thruster II is the perfect match for some 100hp injectors.
+A BD Diesel Thruster II is the perfect 7.3 turbo upgrade to match for some 100hp injectors.
 It flows 40% more air than a stock turbo, is a direct bolt-in swap, and will give you more power, lower EGT’s, and quick throttle response with no negative side effect like compressor surge.

-Its important to note the OBS F-250 and 350 (1995 to 1997) was not equipped with an intercooler; the compressor discharge went straight into the engine.
+Its important to note the OBS F-250 and 350 (1994.5 to 1997) was not equipped with an intercooler; the compressor discharge went straight into the engine.
 Hot air from the turbo is much less dense, which means it can contain less fuel (and make less power).
-There isn’t a ton of extra space behind the grille, but luckily Banks Power offers a Techni-cooler intercooler system which easily installs, removes a ton of heat from the compressed air, cools off the exhaust gas, improves fuel economy, and the included twin ram manifold makes for an even distribution of air between the two cylinder banks.
+There isn’t a ton of extra space behind the grille, but luckily Banks Power offers a Techni-cooler intercooler system which easily installs, removes a ton of heat from the compressed air, cools off the exhaust gas, improves fuel economy, and the included twin ram 7.3 intake manifold makes for an even distribution of air between the two cylinder banks.

 One last thing to consider are the connecting rods.
 The earlier OBS trucks used a forged rod, which is good for around 600 horsepower, but the later Superduty-era 7.3’s were mostly equipped with a weaker powdered metal rod which is only good for around 450 horses.
 There was some overlap at the time of the transition and there’s no clear manufacturing cut-off date, so if you’re not sure what type of rod your engine has, you’ll have to crawl underneath the truck and scrape the grease off an ID tag to run the numbers.
 It should go without saying, you need to plan your power goals according to what your engine will support.